PatatalouiS/MatriXMiX/README.md

 <h1> Contact </h1>

-If you have any problems for runing, building, or using MatriXMiX please contact us : <br>
+For any problem of running, building, or using MatriXMiX, please contact us : <br>
 <a href="mailto:maxime.olivie@etu.univ-lyon1.fr">Support 1</a> <br>
 <a href="mailto:tarik.boumaza@etu.univ-lyon1.fr">Support 2</a>